anashussain284/anashussain284/README.md

 - Scalability
 - Simplicity

-Code should be easy to understand six months later—not just today.
+Code should be easy to understand six months later-not just today.

 ---